Xentrk/x3mRouting/README.md

 #### 3. x3mRouting IPSET Shell Script Method

 Provides the ability to create and selectively route IPSET lists using shell scripts.
 If you're the person who likes to flash alpha and beta software releases and perform firmware updates once they become available, then this is the method for you.
 No modifications to the firmware source code are used in this method.

+#### 4. Route ALL VPN Server Traffic to a VPN Client

+Provides the ability to route all VPN Server traffic to one of the VPN Clients.

 Detailed descriptions and usage examples of each method are listed in the **x3mRouting Methods** section below.